robcarver17/pysystemtrade/DONE_TO_DO.md

 ## Version 0.75

 Moved defaults.yaml to /sysdata/config directory
-Cleaned up configuration code.
+Removed 'example' strategy from config files - strategies need to be explicit in private yaml config Cleaned up configuration code.
 Production config now accessed through data blob where possible.
 Messed up order database by changing formats; let me know if you have any issues reading your old orders